adam-nathan/adam-nathan.github.io/_posts/2022-01-07-life-is-the-sum-of-our-choices.md

+---
-# Life is the sum of our choices
+title: "Life is the sum of our choices"
+mathjax: true
+---

 Functions accept and emit values
 $$f:: \star \rightarrow \star$$
 Imagine composing functions like a pipe; taking values and transforming them at each step in time.